8-Day Tour from Bagdogra

 Overnight in Phobjikha

-Then, drive back to Punakha (1 and half hrs).
-On rrival, walk across farmhouses to reach Chimi Lhakhang, A 15th-century fertility temple, blessed by Lam Drukpa Kuenley, who is known as the Divine Madman for his eccentric behaviors.
+In Punakha, walk across farmhouses to reach Chimi Lhakhang, A 15th-century fertility temple – Chimi Lhakhang, temple of Fertility blessed by Lam Drukpa Kuenley, who is known as the Divine Madman for his eccentric behaviors.
 He is also considered a symbol of fertility and many childless couples go to his temple for blessing.

 Overnight in Punakha

-Then drive to Paro (3 and half hrs).
-After lunch visit Paro Kyichu Lhakhang is one of the oldest and most revered temples in Bhutan, steeped in history and spiritual significance and visit Chencho Weaving Center in Paro Town, a locally-run weaving center showcases the intricate art of traditional Bhutanese weaving, offering visitors a chance to witness skilled artisans at work.
+Then drive to Paro (3-4 hrs).
+In Paro, take some time to explore the charming Paro downtown.
+Stroll along the main street lined with colorful traditional Bhutanese architecture.
+Chencho Weaving Center in Paro Town is a locally-run weaving center that showcases the intricate art of traditional Bhutanese weaving, offering visitors a chance to witness skilled artisans at work.

 Overnight in Paro